andgineer/docker-lean-python/README.md

 Extremely small [Docker Container](https://hub.docker.com/r/andgineer/lean-python), based on Alpine Linux.

-With high-speed [Astral's uv](https://github.com/astral-sh/uv) Python package manager.
+Includes the high-speed [Astral uv](https://github.com/astral-sh/uv) Python package manager.

-It automatically creates and activates a virtual uv environment for you.
+It automatically creates and activates a uv virtual environment for you.
 You can still use `pip`, but `uv` is significantly faster.

 The image creates and sets as default a non-root user `leanpython`,